ZicoDiegoRR/stable-diffusion-xl-colab-ui/README.md

 This notebook is designed for artistic purposes and to spark inspiration. **Please use it responsibly.** Creating deepfakes and uploading them online are strictly prohibited.

 ## Installation
 Simply open the notebook on Google Colab to start using it.
 No installation is needed.
-Debugging and editing the code might be difficult due to the complex structure.
+Debugging and editing the code might be difficult due to the complex structure and my lack of knowledge in modular programming.

 ## Preview
 ### V2.5: